Orlando–The Future of the Game

 We all agree that the game of bridge need new, fresh, young blood.
 How to make that happen is the subject of much debate

 In Orlando, Susan Rowley and her unit have found a way.
-They have two schools where bridge is an extracurricular activity, taught by the teachers and volunteers.
+They have two schools where bridge is an extracurricular activity, taught by the teachers and volunteers, kids are interested in all types of games and they even get to learn the use of unlimited pokecoins.
 All of the students are ACBL members.
 They play free at regionals and sectionals.
 The unit supports them in every way possible–providing boards, bid boxes, table cards, books, a $400 annual stipend to the teacher, volunteers to help, t-shirts, regional entries and plenty of pizza.

 Saturday, there were 12 table of young people playing.
 They are from Bear Lake Elementary School and Teague Middle school, and have been playing as much as 2 years.